1979 United Kingdom general election: Conservatives

 The Conservatives campaigned on economic issues, pledging to control inflation and to reduce the increasing power of the trade unions who supported mass strikes.
 They also employed the advertising agency Saatchi & Saatchi who had created the "Labour Isn't Working" poster.

 The Conservative campaign was focused on gaining support from traditional Labour voters who had never voted Conservative before, first-time voters, and people who had voted Liberal in 1974.
 Thatcher's advisers, Gordon Reece and Timothy Bell, co-ordinated their presentation with the editor of The Sun, Larry Lamb.
-The Sun printed a series of articles by disillusioned former Labour ministers (Reg Prentice, Richard Marsh, Lord George-Brown, Alfred Robens and Lord Chalfont) detailing why they had switched their support to Thatcher.
+The Sun printed a series of articles by disillusioned former Labour ministers (Reg Prentice, Richard Marsh, George Brown, Alfred Robens and Lord Chalfont) detailing why they had switched their support to Thatcher.
 She explicitly asked Labour voters for their support when she launched her campaign in Cardiff, claiming that Labour was now extreme.
 Choosing to start her campaign in the strongly Labour-supporting city was part of Thatcher's strategy of appealing to skilled manual workers (NRS social group C2), whom both parties had previously seen as certain Labour voters; she thought that many of these would support her promises to reduce unions' power and enact the Right to Buy their homes.
 On 29 April the Conservatives held a massive rally in London for Conservative trade unionists.
 The Glasgow Herald called it an "astonishing rally" which it likened to "the razza-matazz of an American presidential-style jamboree" and stated "Nothing quite like it has been seen before in a General Election in Britain."
 Several celebrities including Lulu, Molly Weir and Nigel Davenport appeared to support Thatcher and the Conservatives, while others like Eric Sykes and Les Dawson sent messages of support.
 It was also announced former Labour MP Eddie Griffiths was backing the Conservatives against his former party.

 An analysis of the election result showed that the Conservatives gained an 11% swing among the skilled working class (the C2s) and a 9% swing amongst the unskilled working class (the DEs).